PRME Working Group on Climate Change and Environment

 c) Environmental strategy for a business school/university

 d) Learning and teaching strategy including climate change education and other SDGs

 Please contact the Co-chairs of the Working Group for information on how to specifically join this subgroup, and/or whether you would be interested in webinars or events that centre around a particular topic.

 The Working Group strives to provide examples of best practice, innovative teaching ideas and suitable projects etc. for integrating climate (change) and environment-focussed topics into management education.
 Please find relevant resources in the newly-created learning and teaching repository.
 You can browse the repository by subject/discipline area such as accounting, marketing etc. Additionally, you can find resources related to each of the relevant Sustainable Development Goals.
 The repository aims to provide a broad selection including academic articles, games and community projects that allow for integration into the curriculum.
 The first material has been put together by the Green Academy Team from the Nottingham Trent University in the UK; however contributions and additional material from people who work in the field are strongly encouraged.
 In the long term, the Working Group hopes that Academics will take ownership of one of the topics.
-(For example, an interested party could summarise different teaching material for accounting, and therefore become the Academic Lead for Accounting in the repository, with your name appearing as the contact person).
-For further information on becoming the Academic Lead for a particular discipline, please contact the Co-chairs for the Working Group (contact details can be found below).
+(For example, an interested party could summarise different teaching material for accounting, and therefore become the Academic Coordinator for Accounting in the repository, with your name appearing as the contact person).
+For further information on becoming the Academic Coordinator for a particular discipline, please contact the Co-chairs for the Working Group (contact details can be found below).

 Additionally, the group readily welcomes discipline-specific training material contributions from those with a corporate background.
 For more information on further engagement opportunities, and the opportunity to take a more active role in developing the content for a particular discipline, please contact the Co-chairs of the Working Group.